kryptokinght/Nodejs-tutorials/README.md

 * Module is a file that contains code.
 It is wrapped around with a function as depicted in this [wrapper.js](Module/wrapper.js).
 * Thus we see that Node provides 5 different arguments to the wrapping function.
 * The wrapping function also **returns** something.
 It returns `return module.exports` .
 * Its always suggested to change `module.exports` rather than the alias `exports`.
 Because if we assign a new object to alias or assign a function to alias then the reference to which the alias points changes while the value of `module.exports` remains unaffected.
 And so module.exports doesn't pass anything.
+* **Global Object in Node** : This file [global.js](Module/global.js) shows the global object by printing it.
+We see that setTimeout, setImmediate ... are properties of `global` object.
+This means setTimeout is same as `global.setTimeout` .